ahmed-soltani/layoffs-sql-data-cleaning-eda/README.md

 ## 🎯 Goal

-To showcase strong foundational SQL skills in both **data preparation** and **analysis**, applicable to data analyst and BI-focused roles.
+To showcase strong foundational SQL skills in both **data preparation** and **analysis**, applicable to data analyst, data scientist, and BI-focused roles.